pitiao145/CS50-Final-Project-2023/README.md

 ### Database
 The database for this project contains 4 tables: users, coffee_use, mybeans and reviews.
 *  _users_
-In this table the different users and their hashed passwords are stored
+In this table, the different users and their hashed passwords are stored
 *  _coffee use_
 This table stores data for every user about the amount of coffees registered and when they were registered, the amount of coffee grounds used, how many times each brewing method was used
 *  _my beans_
 This table contains the data about the beans for each user: name, roast date, expiry date, origin, retailer, stock, bean type, roasting level, notes, acidity, official CR review, description and comments
-*  _rviews_
+*  _reviews_
 This contains the reviews the user adds from the review page.